 On October 25, 1966, the Credit Union was officially chartered as the Des Plaines Municipal Employees Federal Credit Union.
 The ten original founding members, Police Officers and Firefighters each owned (1) share that was valued at $5.00.
-One of the founding members, Mr. Richard Arthur still serves on the Board of Directors today.
 The Credit Union charter was amended in October 1978 to allow the City of Park Ridge employees to become members.
 Then, in April of 1979 the name of the Credit Union was officially changed to the Northwest Municipal Federal Credit Union to better represent the growing membership which now included the Des Plaines and Park Ridge Libraries and Park Districts.
 Membership was then expanded to include the North Maine Fire Protection District and the Maine-Niles Association of Special Recreation.
 Today several additional employee groups have become eligible for membership.
 Our Credit Union now serves over 1,900 members and the original $50 in assets has grown to over $30,000,000.

 The Northwest Municipal Federal Credit Union’s mission is to help our membership in reaching sound financial goals by encouraging regular savings, promoting thrift, offering loans and other services at reasonable rates while providing the best possible financial services to meet members’ needs, with exceptional, personal services.
 As a not-for-profit financial cooperative, we are owned, controlled and operated for the benefit of our members.
 Our goal is simple: to provide affordable credit and financial services.
 As such, you’ll find we offer higher rates on savings and lower rates on loans.